Actipro/WPF-Controls/Documentation/topics/bars/controls/gallery.md

 The final stage occurs when the parent group has a `Large` variant size.
 When in this stage, the gallery will again display a variable number of item columns within the ribbon.
 The range of item columns displayed is inclusively between the [MinLargeColumnCount](xref:@ActiproUIRoot.Controls.Bars.RibbonGallery.MinLargeColumnCount) and [MaxColumnCount](xref:@ActiproUIRoot.Controls.Bars.RibbonGallery.MaxColumnCount) property values and depends on available space.

-> [!TIP]
-> See the [Resizing and Variants](../ribbon-features/resizing.md) topic for more information on ribbon's variant sizing features.

-When a ribbon is in `Simplified` layout mode, the [RibbonGallery](xref:@ActiproUIRoot.Controls.Bars.RibbonGallery) control will render in a `Small` variant size by default, which shows as a collapsed gallery popup button.
-The [MaxSimplifiedVariantSize](xref:@ActiproUIRoot.Controls.Bars.RibbonGallery.MaxSimplifiedVariantSize) property can be set to `Medium` to show gallery items inline, or set to `Collapsed` to always have the gallery in the overflow menu.
+When a ribbon is in `Simplified` layout mode, the [RibbonGallery](xref:@ActiproUIRoot.Controls.Bars.RibbonGallery) control will render in a `Small` variant size by default, which shows as a collapsed gallery popup button, and will collapse to an overflow menu when necessary.
+The [ToolBarItemVariantBehavior](xref:@ActiproUIRoot.Controls.Bars.RibbonGallery.ToolBarItemVariantBehavior) property can be set to `All` to show gallery items inline when space permits.
+Alternatively, the [ToolBarItemCollapseBehavior](xref:@ActiproUIRoot.Controls.Bars.RibbonGallery.ToolBarItemCollapseBehavior) property can be set to `Always` to always have the gallery in the overflow menu.

 While [BarMenuGallery](xref:@ActiproUIRoot.Controls.Bars.BarMenuGallery) doesn't support variant sizes, it can be used in a menu that has resizing capabilities as described below.

+See the [Resizing and Variants](../ribbon-features/resizing.md) topic for more information on ribbon's variant sizing features.

-### Item Rows (`RibbonGallery` only)
+### Item Rows (RibbonGallery only)

 [RibbonGallery](xref:@ActiproUIRoot.Controls.Bars.RibbonGallery) automatically determines the number of rows displayed based on the gallery's height and the height of the items.
 There can be anywhere from one to three rows, each of which supports smooth row-by-row scrolling.